blab/blotter/blog/_posts/2020-03-02-ncov-cryptic-transmission.md

 The virus has an identical genome to the virus Fujian/8/2020 sampled in Fujian on Jan 21, also labeled as a travel export from Wuhan, suggesting a close relationship between these two cases.

-Earlier this week the [Seattle Flu Study](https://seattleflu.org/) started screening samples for COVID-19 as described [here](https://twitter.com/trvrb/status/1233868710156234752).
+Last week the [Seattle Flu Study](https://seattleflu.org/) started screening samples for COVID-19 as described [here](https://twitter.com/trvrb/status/1233868710156234752).
 Soon after starting screening [we found a first positive in a sample from Snohomish County](https://www.snohd.org/Blog.aspx?IID=13).
 The case was remarkable in that it was a "community case", only the second recognized in the US, someone who had sought treatment for flu-like symptoms, been tested for flu and then sent home owing to mild disease.
 After this was diagnostically confirmed by Shoreline Public Health labs on Fri Feb 28 we were able to immediately get the sample USA/WA2/2020 on a sequencer and have a genome available on Sat Feb 29.